 NO. ITEM

 1. C1 Complainant's Disclosure

 2. R1 Respondent's Disclosure

+3. C2 Complainant's Rebuttal Document

-3. C2 Complainant's Legal Argument and Closing Summary
+4. C3 Complainant's Legal Argument and

+Summary Comments

 An appeal may be made to the Court of Queen's Bench on a question of law or jurisdiction with respect to a decision of an assessment review board.